opensearch-project/documentation-website/_opensearch/install/rpm.md

 Generally speaking, installing OpenSearch from the RPM distribution can be broken down into a few steps:

 1. **Download and install OpenSearch.**
-   - Installation is accomplished using either the RPM or YUM package manager.
+   - Installation is performed by manually installing from an RPM distribution, or by creating a local YUM repository and installing with `yum`.
 1. **Configure important system settings.**
    - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch.**